cunarist/rinf/README.md

 # ✋ FAQ

-1. Where should I use Rust?
+1. When should I use Rust?

    Ideally, **Flutter** would deal with the cross-platform user interface while **Rust** handles the business logic.
 The front-end and back-end can be completely separated, meaning that Dart and Rust codes are detachable from each other.
-These two worlds communicate through streams.

 2. How are data passed between Dart and Rust?